openleanchain/RAG101/workshop2/rag_demo/README.md

 2. Make sure the correct **Python environment** is selected.
 3. Open the **terminal** in VS Code
    (menu: **View → Terminal**).
-4. Open a new terminal and click the triangle run button, or run the following script manually:
+4. Open a new terminal and **click the triangle run button**, or run the following script manually:

 ```bash
    python rag_main.py